HakurouKen/pixiv-illust/README.md

 npm install pixiv-illust -g
 ```

-NOTE: If you only want to use javascript api without global command `pixiv-download`, just use `npm install pixiv-illust` in your project.
+NOTE: If you only want to use javascript api without global command `pixiv-download`, just use `npm install pixiv-illust --save` in your project.

 ## Cli